Amutha37/fullstackopen/part2/phonebook/README.md

 i) Storing initial state data in db.json in the root of the project. (start json server on different port to port 3000 which is reserved for npm start)

+## Exercise 2.15 - 2.18 phonebook

-ii) Change the way data is being fetch using axios and react hook 'useEffect'.
+I) Change the way data is being fetch using axios and react hook 'useEffect'.

+II) Save the numbers to backend server.
+III) Handle the communication with backend into its own module.
+IV) Make delete possible for each contact person.
+Display confirmation message using window.confirm if the user want to really delete the contact.
+V) Allow user to change existing phone number.
+Display confirmation message if the user already exist and want to change old number.